 University Health Services (UHS) of Princeton University provides outpatient medical care and counseling services for students and limited medical services for faculty and staff.
 In addition to medical services, UHS provides health and wellness programs that serve the campus community.
 The design and construction of the building will support the University's objectives, now and into the future, to advance a culture of health and wellbeing among Princeton students and support their efforts to become the best versions of themselves.
 Through both building and landscape, the project aspires to promote physical and mental health and support our students' interpersonal connection and wellbeing.
 This space is designed to be humanity-centered and healing in character.

-In keeping with Princeton University's Sustainability Action Plan, the new UHS building will reduce greenhouse gas emissions and water usage, enhance stormwater management in the area, and cultivate healthy and resilient habits.
-This project meets or exceeds Princeton's sustainability standards.
+The new UHS building will reduce greenhouse gas emissions and water usage, enhance stormwater management in the area, and cultivate healthy and resilient habits.
+We design buildings and manage construction projects that help the University achieve our Sustainability Plan goals including achieving net-zero carbon emissions by 2046.
+See how on our sustainable design pages.
 The building's sustainable design and responsible development will be enhanced by the active participation of the engineering team and construction managers early in the process.
 The University is seeking LEED Gold certification, a standard established by the U.S. Green Building Council, for the buildings.

 If you have a question or concern about campus construction, please call us at 609-258-8023 (7:30 am – 5 pm) or submit a "Contact Us" form.